MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P8-Bonus-Stage/content.md

 slug: bonus-stage
 ---

-Welcome to bonus stage, your challenge should you accept, is to work through the list of challenges and take your game to the next level.
+Welcome to bonus stage!
+Your task, should you accept, is to work through the list of challenges and take your game to the next level.

 There are no solutions provided and I would encourage you to discuss potential solutions with your fellow students, it's good to collaborate and often results in new exciting directions.